MattGertz/RotatableDie/README.md

 - Smart movement detection algorithms
 - Proper UV mapping for texture coordinates on irregular polygons

+### Visualizing the Fourth Dimension

+The implementation of the tesseract (4D hypercube) represents a significant achievement in visualization:

+#### What is a Tesseract?
+A tesseract is the 4-dimensional analog of a cube, just as a cube is the 3-dimensional analog of a square.
+It consists of 8 cubic cells, 24 square faces, 32 edges, and 16 vertices.

+#### How the Visualization Works
+- The application projects the 4D tesseract into 3D space, which we then view on a 2D screen
+- Rotation in 4D space involves rotating around planes (XW, YW, ZW) rather than axes
+- As the tesseract rotates in 4D, different cubic cells come into and out of our 3D "view"
+- Cells are rendered with transparency based on their position in the W dimension
+- Shared faces between cells display both cell's numbering systems

+#### Unique Numbering Systems
+Each of the 8 cubic cells uses a different numbering system:
+- Cell 0: Arabic numerals (1-6)
+- Cell 1: Latin alphabet (A-F)
+- Cell 2: Roman numerals (I-VI)
+- Cell 3: Greek letters (α-ζ)
+- Cell 4: Binary numbers (bold)
+- Cell 5: Hexadecimal numbers (italic)
+- Cell 6: Dot patterns (like on regular dice)
+- Cell 7: Circled numbers (①-⑥)

+This multi-system approach makes it easier to track and understand the complex 4D relationships as the tesseract rotates.

 ### Challenges with the d10 Implementation

 The implementation of the d10 (decahedron/pentagonal trapezohedron) highlighted interesting limitations and learning opportunities: